Last Updated: October 12, 2023

 If you request access, correction, amendment or deletion of your Personal Information and you have more than one account with us, you will need to instruct us on each account separately.
 Reasonable access to Personal Information will generally be provided within thirty (30) calendar days at no cost to you, subject to limited exceptions prescribed by law or excessive requests.
 For your protection, we may need to verify your identity before fulfilling your request.
 Please note that we may need to retain certain information for recordkeeping purposes or to complete requests or transactions that occurred prior your request.
 We will also retain your Personal Information if reasonably necessary to comply with our legal obligations, meet regulatory requirements, resolve disputes, maintain security, detect or prevent fraud and abuse, and enforce the Terms and Conditions of Use.
 We may also need to retain your Personal Information if required by gaming industry regulations, federal tax statutes and other legal requirements (e.g., information on our customers who self-report; tax reporting documents; player winnings, and any statistics, reports or listings that are required to protect our casino properties).

 We aim to keep our information about you as accurate as possible.
-If you would like to access, update, review or change the details you have provided to us with, please contact us as set out below.
+If you would like to access, update, review or change the details you have provided to us with, please contact us as set out below in the “Contact Information” section.

 We are located in the United States.
 Please be aware that, depending on your location, your Personal Information and communications may be transferred to and maintained on servers or databases located outside your state, province, or country.
 If you are located outside of the United States, please be advised that we store all Personal Information in the United States.
-The laws in the United States may not be as protective of your privacy as those in your location.
 By using the Sites or Services, you agree that the collection, use, transfer, and disclosure of your Personal Information and communications will be governed by the applicable laws in the United States.

 We may transfer your Personal Information to other countries in compliance with applicable laws.
 In certain circumstances, courts, law enforcement agencies, regulatory agencies or security authorities in those countries may have access to your Personal Information.

-If we transfer your Personal Information to a third party, we will ensure the third party is contractually obligated to process your data only for limited, specific purposes consistent with this policy, to apply the same level of protection to that data as the EU-US Privacy Shield Principles, and notify us if it makes a determination that it can no longer meet this obligation.
+If we transfer your Personal Information to a third party, we will ensure the third party is contractually obligated to process your data only for limited, specific purposes consistent with this policy, to apply the same level of protection to that data as the EU-U.S. DPF Principles, and notify us if it makes a determination that it can no longer meet this obligation.
 Upon notice, we will take reasonable and appropriate steps to stop and remediate unauthorized processing.
-In cases of onward transfer to third parties of data received pursuant to the EU-US Privacy Shield, we are potentially liable.
+In cases of onward transfer to third parties of data received pursuant to the EU-U.S. DPF we are potentially liable.

 When required, we must disclose Personal Information to comply with lawful requests from government authorities including to meet national security and law enforcement requirements.